On this page you should learn

-I am perfectly happy with my crank length, why should I think I could riding somethng much better?
+I am perfectly happy with my crank length, why should anyone think I could riding somethng much better?

-1. are having trouble getting into an excellent aerodynamic position (low up front) for racing…
+1. are having trouble getting into an excellent aerodynamic position (chest parallel to the ground) for racing…

 2. find your knee being thrown out when the pedal is at the top of the stroke…

-3. have a lot of knee discomfort when riding…
+3. have a lot of knee or back discomfort when riding…

 4. have trouble getting your cadence up as high as you need…